kreincke/proScientia.ltx/README.md

 Finally, ***lrt4cs*** contains
 * `bib/lit.main.bib` (= stores the bibliographic data of the secondary literature, can be edited by a respectively configured *jabref* or a plain text editor, is integrated into the final text by the command LaTeX-command `\addbibresource`)
-* `bib/lit.abstr.bib` (= store the bibliographic data of abstract secondary literature, can be edited / reviewed by a respectively configured *jabref* or a plain text editor, is used for learning, is added to *demo.tex* for showing all aspects of the (German) classical philology style)
+* `bib/lit.demo.bib` (= store the bibliographic data of abstract secondary literature, can be used for learning the type fields, is used by *demo-de.tex* and  *demo-en.tex* for showcasing all aspects of the (German) classical philology style)
+* `bib/lit.verify.bib` (= contains two entries, is used by *verify-de.tex* and  *verify-en.tex* for creating verification contexts)
 * `bib/ncl.abbreviations.tex` (= stores general abbreviations, can be edited by any text editor, is added by the LaTeX command `\input{bib/ncl.abbreviations.tex}`
 )
 * `bib/ncl.journals.tex`(= stores journal specific abbreviations, can be edited by any text editor, is added by the LaTeX command `\input{bib/ncl.journals.tex}`